 To get started, make a list of their health conditions and the medications they take.
 That way, you can share the list with medical professionals during any emergency.
 If your loved one takes blood thinners, they should wear a medical bracelet or tag saying so.

-What it is: When the heart beats irregularly, causing it to flutter, race, pound, or noticeably skip beats, that's an AFib episode.
+What it is: When the heart beats irregularly, causing it to flutter, race, pound, or noticeably skip beats, that may be an AFib episode.

 The symptoms: Your loved one may be very tired and short of breath.
 They may feel faint, anxious, or confused.
 And they may notice that their heart is fluttering or pounding.

-How to help: Call a doctor right away.
-AFib episodes rarely cause serious problems, but they'll need to get checked out with a physical exam.
+How to help: Call a doctor.
+AFib episodes rarely cause serious problems, but they'll need to get checked out.

 If they're uncomfortable or their heart is beating rapidly, call 911 or go to an emergency room.
-Doctors may use medications or a device called a defibrillator to help their heart go back to a normal rhythm.
+Doctors may use medications or a device called a cardioverter to help their heart go back to a normal rhythm.